-The Greenways identified on Schedule E: Open Space Network, including the Black Creek Greenway, and the District Greenway, are intended to provide universally accessible open space amenities for the community in addition to public parks and urban squares.
-They build on the City of Vaughan Active Together Master Plan, and the Pedestrian and Cycling Master Plan, in providing new open spaces and pedestrian connectivity.
+The Greenway identified on Schedule E: Open Space Network, including the District Greenway, is intended to provide universally accessible open space amenities important linkages for pedestrians and cyclists, and may provide opportunities for recreational activities within the greenway corridor for the community in addition to public parks and urban squares.
+It builds on the City of Vaughan Active Together Master Plan, and the Pedestrian and Cycling Master Plan, in providing new open spaces and pedestrian connectivity.